NJannasch/compliance-exporter/README.md

 ```

 ### Credential setup
-To access the data in the tenant the Username/Passwords/Tokens need to be provided as environemnt variables.
+To access the data in the tenant the Username/Passwords/Tokens need to be provided as environment variables.
 An example is given in the `.env.template`.

 ### Execution